 Video:

-This module introduces how cities can begin climate budgeting in ways that reflect their local mandate and context – while meeting key prerequisites for success.
-Participants explore how to lay strong foundations, build internal capacity and foster cross-departmental cooperation.
-Practical examples from the cities Riga, Vienna and Norderstedt illustrate how different sectors can contribute climate actions and how collaboration enables tailored yet effective climate budgeting approaches.
+This module introduced how cities can begin climate budgeting in ways that reflect their local mandate and context – while meeting key prerequisites for success.
+Participants explored how to lay strong foundations, build internal capacity and foster cross-departmental cooperation.
+Practical examples from the cities Riga, Vienna and Norderstedt illustrated how different sectors can contribute climate actions and how collaboration enables tailored yet effective climate budgeting approaches.

 Presentations: